-We collect all the fundus images from the APTOS (Asia Pacific Tele-Ophthalmology Society) dataset.
-In this Fig1.1: Flow chart of deep learning dataset, the fundus images are labeled as 0,1,2,3 and
+we collect all the fundus images from APTOS (Asia pacific Tele-Ophthalmology Society) dataset.
+In this Fig1.1: Flow chart of deep learning dataset the fundus images are labelled as 0,1,2,3 and 4 for Normal, Mild DR, Moderate DR, Severe DR,

-4 for Normal, Mild DR, Moderate DR, Severe DR, Prolific DR respectively.[3]
+Prolific DR respectively.[3]
 This dataset provides 4657 fundus images in total.
-Among these, 3662 (stored in Train.csv with image ID and its diagnosis label) were used for model training, and the remaining 995(stored in Test.csv with image ID and its diagnosis label) were used for model testing.
+Among these 3662 (stored in Train.csv with image ID and its diagnosis label) and were used for model training and remaining 995(stored in Test.csv with image ID and its diagnosis label) are used for model testing.